Grabado en la Espada

 Tachi - The Elegant Sword of the Heian Period

 The tachi was a type of sword that was popular during the Heian period.
 It was longer and more curved than its predecessor, the chokuto, and was worn suspended from the samurai’s belt, with the edge facing downwards.
-The tachi was primarily used for cavalry combat, as its length and curve made it ideal for slashing down at opponents from horseback.
+The tachi sword was primarily used for cavalry combat, as its length and curve made it ideal for slashing down at opponents from horseback.

 The tachi is also known for being the father of the katana.